haskell-servant/servant-swagger/README.md

 ### Motivation

-Swagger™ is a project used to describe and document RESTful APIs.
+Swagger is a project used to describe and document RESTful APIs.
 Unlike Servant it is language-agnostic and thus is quite popular among developers in different languages.
 It also exists for a longer time and has more tools to work with.